However, you can see its effects in the data on privacy and job satisfaction:

 Achieving the right level of speech privacy in a space requires careful assessment and alignment

-To manage speech privacy, follow the ABCs of acoustical workspace design by using elements that absorb, block, and cover sound.
+To manage speech privacy and intelligibility, follow the ABCD of acoustical workspace design by using elements that absorb, block, cover, and diffuse sound.

 Special absorptive ceilings, suspended baffles, carpeted floors, and even decorative rugs not only reduce sound levels within rooms, they also reduce undesirable reflection of sound which can cause

 intelligible speech sounds to carry throughout a space.

 Walls, moveable walls, double pane (2 channel) glass walls, unitized wall systems, and suspended ceiling tiles can all provide physical barriers that block the transmission of speech sounds between rooms.

 An electronic sound masking system covers sounds with a consistent background noise.
 A sort of highly sophisticated “white noise machine,” a masking system is precisely programmed to reduce perceived inconsistencies in sound, such as those created by speech.
 Masking systems are finely tuned in both frequency and level to meet the needs of different areas throughout the entire workspace.

 In larger spaces, physical construction using sound diffusers placed on the walls or ceiling diffuse, or scatter, desired sounds throughout the room, ensuring intelligibility for all intended listeners.
 Diffusers keep desired sounds from being absorbed or degraded before reaching listeners farther away from the sound source.
 It is important to note that A, B, and C techniques are often used to keep diffused sound contained in its space, so as not to disturb those in surrounding areas.